roytang/blog/content/posts/2008/05/some-fun-homebrew-nds-apps.md

 url: /2008/05/some-fun-homebrew-nds-apps/
 ---

 I was neglecting the NDS a bit, so I decided to look for some fun homebrew stuff to do with it.
-Here are some I tried (You&'ll need some sort of flashcart to use these.
+Here are some I tried (You'll need some sort of flashcart to use these.
 Mine is an R4.):